recoverysource/handbook/essentials/git.rst

        This is a git playground for my personal experiments.

-6. Type some "stuff" into this file; anything is fine.
 7. Save and close this file.
 8. Return to ``Github Desktop`` and notice that it has detected a change.